- Cataracts Pictures Slideshow

 There are three basic techniques for cataract surgery:

 - Phacoemulsification: This is the most common form of cataract removal as explained above.
 In this most modern method, cataract surgery can usually be performed in less than 30 minutes and usually requires only minimal sedation.
 Numbing eyedrops or an injection around the eye is used and, in general, no stitches are used to close the wound, and often no eye patch is required after surgery.

-- Extracapsular cataract surgery: This procedure is used mainly for very advanced cataracts where the lens is too dense to dissolve into fragments (phacoemulsify).
+- Extracapsular cataract surgery: This procedure is used mainly for very advanced cataracts in which the lens is too dense to dissolve into fragments (phaco-emulsify) or when phaco-emulsification is impossible.
 This technique requires a larger incision so that the cataract can be removed in one piece without being fragmented inside the eye.
 An artificial lens is placed in the same capsular bag as with the phacoemulsification technique.
 This surgical technique requires a various number of sutures to close the larger wound, and visual recovery is often slower.
 Extracapsular cataract extraction usually requires an injection of numbing medication around the eye and an eye patch after surgery.

 - Intracapsular cataract surgery: This surgical technique requires an even larger wound than extracapsular surgery, and the surgeon removes the entire lens and the surrounding capsule together.
 This technique requires the intraocular lens to be placed in a different location, in front of the iris.
-This method is rarely used today but can still be useful in cases of significant trauma.
+This method is rarely used today but can still be useful in certain situations.